-We hope that you and your children had a very enjoyable Christmas break and we would like to welcome everyone back to the start of the Spring Term.
+We hope that you and your children had a very enjoyable Easter break and we would like to welcome everyone back to the start of the Summer Term.

 Children need to keep a P.E kit in school but generally children in Year 1 will have P.E on: